Afoma/Storage-factory-contract/README.md

 The format for creating a variable in Solidity is `type visibility name;`

 ## Imports
-We write imports to make calling a contract from another contract possible.
+We write imports to make calling a contract from another contract possible without pasting the entire content of that contract into the contract that is calling it.
+It is always best practice to default to or use named imports.
+For example:
+`import {StorageFactory"} from "./StorageFactory.sol";`